 Android Interview Questions

-Question: What is Android?
+Question No. 1: What is Android?

-Question: Name the latest version of Android?
+Question No. 2: Name the latest version of Android?

-Question: Name all the Android version?
+Question No. 3: Name all the Android versions?

 |Android Version||Android Name||Release|

 |5.0 – 5.1.1||Lollipop||2014|